pale pink rose with filmstrip

 A graduate of Wellesley College, Mary Claire served as a political appointee in the Administrations of Presidents Ronald Reagan and George H.W.
 Bush, at the Departments of Education (1987-’88) and Health and Human Services (1989-’93) respectively, as a speechwriter, policy analyst, and representative spearheading various initiatives.

 In 1993, as she worked to establish herself as an author, she began focusing on film.
 In 1995, a media pro asked her out of the blue, “Have you ever considered writing fiction?”
-By the fall of 1997, she wrote a spec script for an ABC TV show, and was asked to sign a release.
-After the show was cancelled, turning lemons into lemonade, she used the script as the basis for her first screenplay, The Rose and the Thorns, which she began writing on weekends at the desk of her then boss, Paul Lee, who had recently arrived in the states to helm BBC America and would go on to helm ABC Entertainment (2010-2016).
+By the fall of 1997, she had written a spec script for an ABC TV show, and was asked to sign a release.
+After the show was cancelled, turning lemons into lemonade, she used the script as the basis for her first screenplay, The Rose and the Thorns, which she began writing on weekends at the desk of her then boss, Paul Lee, who had recently arrived in the states to helm BBC America and would go on to helm ABC Entertainment.

 back to top